pepecuencar/rest-server/README.md

-# rest-server
+# REST API with Express example with MongoDB and Mongoose

-REST API with Express example with MongoDB and Mongoose This example was taken out from the course "Server-side Development with NodeJS" by The Hong Kong University of Science and Technology
+This example was taken out from the course "Server-side Development with NodeJS" by The Hong Kong University of Science and Technology
 This will contain 3 models and routes for it (Dishes, Leaders and promotions).
 You can analize the schemas implemented on models and the available routes.